-Thursdays • 9am – 1pm • Rain or Shine • Harbor Park, Rockland Maine • May 11 to October 26
+Thursdays • 9am – 1pm • Rain or Shine • Harbor Park, Rockland Maine • early May to late October

 First day of market is tomorrow!